Wer-Wolf/Morse-Cache/README.md

 ### **Adjust the battery warning:**

-1. Connect the circuit to a stable voltage source between 2.5V (or whatever the minimal voltage for the green led is) and 5V whose voltage sets the new limit from which the battery is considered *empty*.
+1. Connect the circuit to a stable voltage source between 1.9V and 5V whose voltage sets the new limit from which the battery is considered *empty*.

 2. Holding the calibration button while triggering the magnetic switch.

 ***If the morse code sequence is displayed, repeat step 2 after the end of the sequence (first hold the button, then trigger the magnetic switch)***

-3. Release the calibration button when the LED lights up briefly.
+3. Release the calibration button when both LEDs light up briefly.

-    * If the LED does not light up briefly, check voltage source and repeat step 2.
+    * If both LEDs remain dark, check voltage source and repeat step 2.
+    * If only the red LED lights up, increase battery warning voltage limit.

 ***Releasing the magnetic switch after the LED goes off will display the morse code sequence***